 You also have the ability to remove multiple programs at once by using the Batch Uninstall option.
 The tool’s setup program is auto-configured to download and to install Glary Utilities which is a system optimizing software tool from the same vendor.

-This option pops up during the last step of installation, but you can skip it if you desire.
+This option pops up during the last step of the installation, but you can skip it if you want to.

 This is a powerful utility that offers you the ability to completely delete all unwanted components from your system.

-It can purge all traces that are left of an app on your computer, and its monitoring functionality keeps tracks of changes made during the installation and usage of a particular software.
+It can purge all traces that are left of an app on your computer, and its monitoring functionality keeps track of changes made during the installation and usage of particular software.

-It also creates a backup of the files, registry entries, and data when a program in uninstalled and this will allow you to easily restore any program you might have uninstalled by mistake.
+It also creates a backup of the files, registry entries, and data when a program is uninstalled and this will allow you to easily restore any program you might have uninstalled by mistake.